denten-books/plain-text/main.md

 ## Chapter 5

 # Odds and Ends

+## Form and Content in legal thought

+When it comes to the of handbags, texts, and paintings the American legal system grants at least four differing layers of protection.
+Utility patents protect the "functional" aspects of an object.
+Design patents protect the "ornamental" "look and appearance" aspects of jewelry, fashion, furniture, beverage containers, and computer icons.
+Under the US Copyright Law, Section 102, copyright law protects "original works of authorship" that are "fixed in any tangible medium of expression."
+Finally, the Lanham Act protects commercial identity and distinguishes the source of commercial goods.

+Putting aside trademark law, Under the law the text cannot be a mere object.

+Language about physicality.

+A derivative work is defined as "a work based upon one or more preexisting works such as a translation, musical arrangement, dramatization, fictionalization, motion picture version, sound recording, art reproduction, abridgment, condensation, or any other form in which a work may be recast, transformed, or adapted."
+17 U.S.C. § 101.

+Look at a case.
+Threshold of originality. "non-eligibility of "textual matter""Ets-Hokin v.
+Skyy Spirits Inc. Although a label's "graphical illustrations" are normally copyrightable, "textual matter" is not—at least not unless the text "aid[s] or augment[s]" an accompanying graphical illustration.

+U.S. Code: Title 35 - PATENTS

+ Article One, section 8, clause 8 of the U.S. Constitution which states:

+    The Congress shall have power ...
+To promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries;

+design patents protect intellectual property textbook [@merges]

+35 U.S. Code § 171 - Patents for designs

+Whoever invents any new, original and ornamental design for an article of manufacture may obtain a patent therefor, subject to the conditions and requirements of this title.
+The provisions of this title relating to patents for inventions shall apply to patents for designs, except as otherwise provided.

+@dumont
+@gorham-vs-white
+@egi-vs-swisa

+The legal system "encodes" ideas of form and content.
+What is design?
+Confusion in for Plato as well.

+## Some old intro
 Too often anxiety about algorithmic thinking, data, and digitization is fueled by simplistic and downright misguided ideas about the underlying technologies.
 Part I of this book is dedicated to building a critical vocabulary that goes hand-in-hand with digital literacy.
 Those with an engineering background will be introduced to an intellectual history of ideas that guide practice.
 And those readers interested in "theory," will gain a measure of technical competency required for higher-level thinking (opinion-formation and decision-making) about the subject.

 Athanasius Kircher's Universal Polygraphy